BrainPOP Science Launches Engineering Projects to Middle Schoolers

 The evaluate step includes machine-graded questions where students apply their knowledge of the science concepts from their research and lived experience to find the limitations of other prototypes.

-You can now find our first two Engineering Projects in BrainPOP Science under our Work and Simple Machines Unit and Reproduction and Growth Unit, and we’ll continue to expand coverage throughout the year.
+You can now find three Engineering Projects in BrainPOP Science and we’ll continue to expand coverage throughout the year:

 FAQs About Engineering Projects